Perspectives on the RegTech Market: Origin, Segments and Size

 Are all RegTech innovators attempting to build solutions for the same problem, or can we discern functional categories within this emerging market sector?
 Jan-Maarten Mulder, who recently left ABN AMRO to start a venture capital fund published a post on LinkedIn in April 2016 where he suggests RegTech companies fall broadly into the following categories:

 - Know Your Customer/Customer Due Diligence.

 Those interested in a new market ask about market size: how big is the opportunity?
 In their Global Anti-Money Laundering Survey published in 2014, KPMG suggest annual global expenditure “is likely to exceed US$10bn in the next couple of years”.
-Specifically, the survey found that costs continue to rise at an average rate of 53 percent for banking institutions, and that 67 percent of institutions surveyed reported an increase in investment in AML activity, with 15 percent increasing spending in the range 50-100 percent and 12 percent increasing investment by more than 100 percent.
+Specifically, the survey found that costs continue to rise at an average rate of 53% for banking institutions, and that 67% of institutions surveyed reported an increase in investment in AML activity, with 15% increasing spending in the range 50-100% and 12% increasing investment by more than 100%.